WilliamPot/FakeNews/README.md

 ### `Count_vectorizer.pk, tfidf_art`

-These two files contain a countvectorizer model and a TF-IDF model for transforming text data into vectors.
+These two files contain a countvectorizer's vocabulary and a TF-IDF model for transforming text data into vectors.

 ### `utils`